-The minimum tracking bandwidth required by the phase tracking circuit of the receiver is specified by $BW{RX-TRACK}$ (see
+The minimum tracking bandwidth required by the phase tracking circuit of the receiver is specified by $BW{RX-TRACK}$ (see reasonable bit-lock times.
+This tracking bandwidth may be used in the construction of the transmit data eye to filter out jitter components that the receiver will be able tocan track.

-Table 166) to ensure inter-operability.
-The tracking bandwidth is selected to provide maximum flexibility in the implementation whilst ensuring low frequency tracking of SSC, CLK to CAD drift and reasonable bit-lock times.
-This tracking bandwidth may be used in the construction of the transmit data eye to filter out jitter components that the receiver will be able to track.
+Table 173) to ensure inter-operability.
+The tracking bandwidth is selected to provide maximum flexibility in the implementation whilst ensuring low frequency tracking of SSC, CLK to CAD drift and

-26.4.2 CLK to CAD skew for Tx eye measurement
+26.4.2 CLK to CAD skew for TX eye measurement

-As the receiver will be using the instantaneous phase of the CLKIN when it arrives at the receiver input pins to clock its data phase alignment circuitry it is also necessary to consider the skew introduced by the channel between CLKIN and CAD/CTL.
-The maximum channel induced skew is $T{CH-CAD-CLK}$ (see
+As the receiver $\frac{\text{will be using uses}}{\text{uses}}$ the instantaneous phase of the CLKIN when it arrives at the receiver input pins to clock its data phase alignment circuitry, it is also necessary to consider the skew introduced by the channel between CLKIN and CAD/CTL.
+The maximum channel induced skew is $T{\text{CH-CAD-CLK}}$ (see

-Table 165), which means that the receiver could be using the phase of the CLKIN that was transmitted either before or after the data bit that is being captured.
+Table 172), which means that the receiver could be using the phase of the CLKIN that was transmitted either before or after the data bit that is being captured.
 To measure the relevant jitter of the transmitter data eye it is necessary to construct the data eye from a clock edge that is time shifted relative to the CAD data bit that is accumulated.
-Within the receiver, the CLKIN signal is assumed to trigger a circuit that will generate a digitally controlled delay that is indexed across the eye to the optimal sampling point.
+Within the receiver, the CLKIN signal is assumed to trigger a circuit that will-generates a digitally controlled delay that is indexed across the eye to the optimal sampling point.
 The receiver has to therefore insert additional delay from the CLKIN signal to its internal sample clock; this additional delay is not visible externally but is assumed to be less than 3 UI.
-The additional delay inserted by the receiver means that the nearest early CLKIN edge will always be the largest time offset from clock edge that triggers the phase alignment circuit and the sample clock in the center of the data eye.
-From this we can define the rule for constructing the transmit data eye as using the closest earlier clock edge that is greater than $T{CH-CAD-CLK}+3.5UI$ earlier than the start of the accumulated bit.
+The additional delay inserted by the receiver means that the nearest early CLKIN edge will is always be the largest time offset from the clock edge that triggers the phase alignment circuit and the sample clock in the center of the data eye.
+From this we can define the rule for constructing the transmit data eye as using the closest earlier clock edge that is greater than T{CH-CAD-CLK}+3.5UI earlier than the start of the accumulated bit.

 The transmitter can introduce duty cycle distortion (DCD) on the CLK signal which can significantly reduce the width of a received data eye at the receiver if both edges of CLK are used without any correction.
-It is assumed that a receiver will use some method to correct for this CLK DCD and so the transmitter is measured using an algorithmically corrected duty cycle.
-The CLK used for the receiver compliance test will be generated with worst case transmit clock DCD so validating the receivers tolerance to CLK DCD.
+It is assumed that a receiver will-uses some method to correct for this CLK DCD and so the transmitter is measured using an algorithmically corrected duty cycle.
+The CLK used for the receiver compliance test will-must be generated with worst case transmit clock DCD so validating the receivers tolerance to CLK DCD.